-TestNav also writes to a log file during the testing session.
+TestNav also creates a log file during the testing session.
 These files help Pearson troubleshoot issues, if they occur.

-For Windows and Mac OS X, you must configure student accounts to have complete read, write, and delete access in all save locations.
-Pearson strongly recommends that you configure a shared network folder that can be accessed from all testing computers as a secondary save location for SRFs to ensure that you do not lose responses, even if a student cannot continue to test on the same computer.
+For Windows and Mac, you must configure student accounts to have complete read, write, and delete access in all save locations.
+Pearson strongly recommends that you configure a shared network folder that all testing computers can access as a secondary save location for SRFs to ensure that you do not lose responses, even if a student cannot continue to test on the same computer.
 You must verify that you can access the location from multiple testing computers.

 You cannot configure the log file save location.

 Secondary Save Location

 |Directory on network computer||Backup file is accessible from other computers.|

 Note: SFTP configuration is not supported by all assessment management systems.
 Consult your assessment management system user guide to determine whether the SFTP option is available.